 Caption Template 1: Big news! (bill name or number), introduced by (legislator name) is headed to (committee or vote information).
-Take action to support (bill number here) by (call to action) to help #EndPeriodPoverty and bring period products to schools across (state)!
+Take action to support (bill number here) by (call to action) to help #EndTheTamponTax and address period poverty in (state)!

-Caption Template 2: Calling all (state) students!
-It's time to act to #EndPeriodPoverty in (our schools - (bill name or number) would (bill summary).
-Join me in sending a letter to (legislator name) urging them to support (bill number) and support menstrual equity for our classmates.
+Caption Template 2: Calling all (state) advocates!
+It's time to act to #EndTheTamponTax in (state) - (bill name or number) would (bill summary).
+Join me in sending a letter to (legislator name) urging them to support (bill number) and support menstrual equity people with periods across (state).